luc-blaeser/gcbench/README.md

 # Limit Tests

-For each scenario, the maximum amoung of allocations are also examined until the program hits the message instruction limit or the heap size limit.
+For data-structure-like scenarios, the maximum amoung of allocations are also examined until the program hits the message instruction limit or the heap size limit.
 The tests run as part of the `measure-all.sh`, and continuoulsy allocate and add new elements (populate-steps) until program failure.

 The second table in the summary page `summary.html` shows the results of these measurements: